raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 say [Keep still to grow the tree.
 Top tip - it helps to lean on your hands.] for (2) seconds ::looks
 ```
+Run the program to check your modifications.

 --- /task ---

 ## Build the camera detector
 Currently the camera is set to pick up any motion on the stage.
-For this we are using a forever block to ensure that all the following conditions are checked - forever - throughout the game.
+The forever block wraps around the rest of the script to ensure that it constantly runs - forever - until the game ends.

 ```blocks3
 when flag clicked